pzierahn/chatbot_services/README.md

 ## Local development

-To develop locally, you can use the following commands:
+For local testing run the following command:

 ```shell
 # Start the server